-Audra McDonald On Stage - Theater Credits, Bio and Tickets
+Audra McDonald On Stage - Theatre Credits, Bio and Tickets

-Audra Ann McDonald was born on July 3, 1970 in West Berlin, Germany and is a six-time Tony Award-winning Broadway legend.
+Audra Ann McDonald was born on July 3, 1970 in West Berlin, Germany and is a six-time Tony Award-winning Broadway veteran.

-McDonald is primarily known for her work on Broadway, making her Broadway debut in 1992, assuming the role of Ayah in the Broadway premiere of The Secret Garden and reprising the role on the show's National Tour.
-Her breakthrough performance would come after being cast as Carrie Pipperidge in the 1994 revival of Rodgers & Hammerstein's Carousel, winning her first Tony Award (alongside a Drama Desk and Theatre World Award).
-Since then she has gone on to win an additional 5 Tony Awards for her performances as Sharon in Master Class (1996), as Sarah in Ragtime (1998), as Ruth Younger in A Raisin in the Sun (2004), as Bess in The Gershwins' Porgy and Bess (2012), and as Billie Holliday in Lady Day at Emerson's Bar & Grill (2014).
-She has won more Tony Awards than any other actor in Broadway history and is also the only person to have won Tonys in all four acting categories, justifying her moniker as "Mama Broadway".
+McDonald is primarily known for her work on Broadway.
+She made her Broadway debut in 1992, assuming the role of Ayah in the Broadway premiere of The Secret Garden and reprising the role on the show's national tour.
+Her breakthrough performance was as Carrie Pipperidge in the 1994 revival of Rodgers and Hammerstein's Carousel, for which she won her first Tony Award, alongside a Drama Desk and Theatre World Award.
+Since then, she has gone on to win an additional five Tony Awards for her performances as Sharon in Master Class (1996), Sarah in Ragtime (1998), Ruth Younger in A Raisin in the Sun (2004), Bess in The Gershwins' Porgy and Bess (2012), and Billie Holliday in Lady Day at Emerson's Bar & Grill (2014).
+She has won more Tony Awards than any other actor in Broadway history and is also the only person to have won Tonys in all four acting categories, justifying her moniker as "Mama Broadway."

-McDonald returns to Broadway to star as Frankie alongside Michael Shannon in a revival of Terrence McNally's Frankie and Johnny in the Clair de Lune at the Broadhurst Theatre from May 4 through to August 25, 2019.
+McDonald returned to Broadway to star as Frankie alongside Michael Shannon in a revival of Terrence McNally's Frankie and Johnny in the Clair de Lune at the Broadhurst Theatre from May 4 through July 28, 2019.